Combined Presentations

 Finding 1: Economic growth is undermining the natural asset base.
 The ocean economy contributed USD 89.5 million of GVA and supported 3,600 jobs in 2025, but this economic activity is associated with ecosystem extent loss (9 km2), declining condition (aggregate index fell 0.04), and fish stock depletion (350 tonnes above sustainable yield).
 Current development patterns are eroding the natural capital that underpins the ocean economy.

 Finding 2: Ecosystem services remain largely unvalued.
-While partial monetary valuation was possible for fish provisioning (USD 12.5 million GVA from commercial fishing), the regulating services provided by mangroves (coastal protection valued at approximately USD 8-10 million per year based on replacement cost) and carbon sequestration (valued at USD 128,000 per year using social cost of carbon at USD 50/tonne) do not appear in conventional economic accounts.
+While partial monetary valuation was possible for fish provisioning (USD 12.5 million GVA from commercial fishing), the regulating services provided by mangroves (coastal protection valued at approximately USD 8-10 million per year based on replacement cost) and carbon sequestration (valued at approximately USD 469,000 per year, applying a social cost of carbon of USD 50 per tonne CO2 to the 2,560 tonnes C sequestered, converted at the standard C-to-CO2 ratio of 44/12) do not appear in conventional economic accounts.
 Extended balance sheets incorporating ecosystem asset values would more fully represent the zone's wealth.

 Finding 3: Benefits and burdens are unequally distributed.
 Coastal households, which depend most heavily on ocean resources (64% employed in ocean economy), earn lower incomes and experience higher poverty rates than inland households.
 Ecosystem degradation disproportionately affects these vulnerable coastal communities by reducing fishery productivity and threatening livelihoods.